 How to Reduce Your Cat’s Rough Play Behavior

 - A tired cat is a happy cat!
-Making sure that you’re meeting your kitten’s needs for activity and enrichment will be the best solution for managing his rough play.
+The best solution for managing rough play is to make sure you’re meeting your kitten’s needs for activity and enrichment.

 - Provide a variety of toys for your cat so that you can determine his preferences.
 In general, cats seem to enjoy batting at small toys, like balls and fake mice.
 They also like to stalk, chase and pounce on things that move like prey, such as toys with feathers attached to flexible rods that you can dangle and move about.
 Try getting your cat a wand toy; cats love to engage in play with their people, and this is a great way to show them what appropriate play looks like.
 Giving your kitten a toy he can wrestle with, kick at and bite, such as a stuffed sock, is a great idea.
 Please see our article, Cat Toys, to learn more about playing with your cat and choosing the best toys for him.